-In Spain, the term Gran tenedor (“arge holder) is commonly used to refer to a natural or legal person who owns a large number of real estate properties, especially in the field of rental.
-Being a “Gran Tenedor” have advantages and disadvantages.
+In Spain, the term Gran tenedor (“large holder) is commonly used to refer to a natural or legal person who owns a large number of real estate properties, especially in the field of rental.
+Being a “Gran Tenedor” has advantages and disadvantages.

 Regarding the legislation applicable to “large holders” in Spain, there are several laws that regulate their activity, including:

-This law regulates the lease contracts of homes in Spain.
-In its March 2019 reform, it protect tenants and limit the power of large holders.
-For example, a minimum term of five years was established for rental contracts (seven years if the landlord is a company) and the guarantees that landlords can demand from tenants were limited.
+This law regulates the lease contracts for homes in Spain.
+In its March 2019 reform, it protects tenants and limits the power of large holders.
+For example, a minimum term of five years was established for rental contracts (seven years if the landlord is a company), and the guarantees that landlords can demand from tenants were limited.

 State Housing Plan

 The State Housing Plan is a set of measures and financial aid aimed at promoting access to housing in Spain.
 In the latest edition of the plan, measures were included to incentivize the construction of social housing and limit the power of large holders.

 Law on urgent measures in the field of housing and rent

 This law included measures to strengthen the protection of tenants and limit the power of large holders.
 For example, it was established that large holders must offer affordable housing to municipalities to allocate them to social housing programs.

 Law on urgent measures to protect consumers in the field of floor clauses

 This law, approved in 2017, forced large holders to eliminate clauses from rental contracts that contained important restrictions, thus guaranteeing greater transparency in relations between landlord and tenant.